RedisLabs/redislabs-docs/content/rv/concepts/clustering.md

 the use of the \`tag\` named subpattern.
 Different keys that have the same hash tag will be stored and managed in the same slot.

-Once you enable the custom hashing policy, the Redis Enterprise VPC's default RegEx rules that implement the standard hashing policy are:
+Once you enable the custom hashing policy, the Redis Cloud Pro's default RegEx rules that implement the standard hashing policy are:

 |  RegEx Rule | Description |